GiveMe30Dollars/lox-interpreter-bytecode/docs/external/05E_AnonymousFunctions.md

 # 05E: Anonymous Functions (Lambdas)

-Anonymous functions expressions, otherwise known as lambdas, start with the `fun` keyword, followed by parentheses enclosing a set of parameters, followed by braces enclosing a single expression for the body, the value of which is automatically returned.
+Anonymous functions expressions, otherwise known as lambdas, start with the `fun` keyword, followed by parentheses enclosing a set of parameters, followed by braces enclosing either a sequence of declarations, or a single expression for the body, the value of which is automatically returned.

 ```
+var sum = fun (m, n) {
+    // You can write any declarations or statements here.
+    return m + n;
+};
-var product = fun (m, n) { m * n };
+var product = fun (m, n) { m * n };    // Limited to one expression.
+print sum(5, 2);        // 7
-print product(3, 2);    // 6.
+print product(3, 2);    // 6
 ```

 You may use this to create a quick function to pass as an argument to another function call: